Hermann Hauser II

 Hermann Hauser II - 1956 - No.577

-Price on requestSaleLuthier: Hermann Hauser IIConstruction Type: Traditional
+Price on requestSoldLuthier: Hermann Hauser IIConstruction Type: Traditional

-You may also be interested in about Hermann Hauser II
+You may also be interested Hermann Hauser II

-Hermann Hauser II, a prominent figure in the world of guitar making, continued the legacy established by his father, Hermann Hauser I. His journey from apprentice to master is marked by innovation, collaborations with virtuosos, and an unwavering commitment to excellence.
+Hermann Hauser II was one of the most distinguished luthiers of the 20th century, continuing the celebrated legacy of his father, Hermann Hauser I. His journey from apprentice to master was defined by innovation, collaboration with virtuosos, and an unwavering commitment to artistic and technical excellence.

-After completing a four-year apprenticeship at the State Vocational School for Violin Making in Mittenwald, Hermann Hauser II joined his father’s workshop in 1930.
-During their years of collaboration, all instruments crafted by Hermann Hauser I were jointly signed by both father and son.
-In 1952, Hermann Hauser II assumed control of the family workshop, and from then until 1983, instruments bore his signature.
-The first guitar he signed bore the number 500, while his final guitar likely carried the number 1050.
+After completing a four-year apprenticeship at the State Vocational School for Violin Making in Mittenwald, Hauser joined his father’s workshop in 1930.
+During their years of collaboration, every instrument bore the signatures of both father and son.
+In 1952, he took over the family workshop, and from then until 1983, the instruments carried only his name.
+The first guitar to bear his individual signature was numbered 500, while his final instrument likely carried the number 1050.

 Conclusion